junhuili/esa_data_viz_2014/README.md

 Welcome to the GitHub repository for the data visualization using R and ggplot workshop at ESA 2014.

-### NOTE: This will be a work in progress until late July 2014.
+### NOTE: This will be a work in progress until August 10th, 2014.

 **Location and time:**
 Sunday, August 10, 2014
 8:00 AM - 11:30 AM
-Location TBD
+Location: 318, Sacramento Convention Center

 ## Organizers
 [Naupaka Zimmerman](http://naupaka.net) and [Andrew Tredennick](http://warnercnr.colostate.edu/~atredenn/).